Mathematical helper functions#

 Calculates \(S(\vert q \vert)\) for all possible \(q\) values.

-Returns the \(q\) values as well as the scattering factor.
+Returns the \(q\) values as well as the structure factor.

 Use via from maicos.lib.math import compute_structure_factor